 Job Requirements: Minimum Qualifications:

-Doctorate in Clinical Psychology or Counseling Psychology (preferably APA-accredited) with internship in Professional Psychology (preferably APA-accredited) required and / or Masters degree in Counseling, Social Work or related field required with three years of internship or post masters education.
+Doctorate in Counseling Psychology or Clinical Psychology (preferably APA-accredited) with internship in Professional Psychology (preferably APA-accredited)

 Demonstrated crisis intervention skills